 It’s a much simpler process than cleaning other kinds of leather boots—no conditioning balm or polishing necessary.

-Again, most stains are easily removed with just a simple brushing.
+Again, most stains are easily removed with just a simple brushing, but for tougher stains, a suede eraser or cleaning solution will do the trick.

 FAQs